-120 Argo Bay $(69^{\circ}23'N, 124^{\circ}28'W)$, which indents the SW corner of Darnley Bay, is entered through a narrow channel south of Greens Island.
-It has a sand bottom affording reasonable holding and reported depths of 3 to 5 m.

-121 Ice formation in Argo Bay usually occurs in mid October and break-up in early July.
-In normal years no drift ice enters the bay from the last week of July to freeze-up.

-- The harbour at Paulatuk $(69^{\circ}21'N, 124^{\circ}04'W)$ is bounded on its west side by a sandy peninsula, 3 to 6 m high, ending in a spit.
+- Argo Bay (69°23'N, 124°28'W), which indents the SW corner of Darnley Bay, is entered through a narrow channel south of Greens Island.
+It has a sand bottom affording reasonable holding and reported depths of 3 to 5 m. - 122 Ice formation in Argo Bay usually occurs in mid October and break-up in early July.
+In normal years no drift ice enters the bay from the last week of July to freeze-up. - The harbour at Paulatuk (69°21'N, 124°04'W) is bounded on its west side by a sandy peninsula, 3 to 6 m high, ending in a spit.
 Paulatuk hamlet is at the south end of the peninsula.
 The harbour is bounded to the north by a spit extending east to the mouth of Hornaday River.
-This spit has very shallow water on its north side but depths increase steeply on its NW and west sides. - 123 Paulatuk Spit South Daymark is a tripod beacon tower 9 m high, with red daymarks facing north and NW and a radar reflector, 1.5 miles north of the hamlet at the junction of the sandy peninsula and spit.
-Paulatuk Spit North Daymark is a square skeleton beacon tower 6 m high with red daymarks, 0.6 mile NNE of Paulatuk Spit South Daymark, at the end of the spit. - 124 Paulatuk (Index No. 6350) is a secondary port in Canadian Tide and Current Tables, Volume 4. - 125 Tidal currents in the harbour are reported to be weak. - 126 Ice formation usually occurs in mid October and break-up between July 1 and 15.
-The shoals and sand bars at the entrance of the harbour prevent the heaviest drift ice from entering, consequently the harbour is completely ice-free during the navigation season and usually clear of floating ice a considerable time before the ice leaves Darnley Bay. - The harbour at Paulatuk is a water aerodrome. - 128 Anchorage is obtainable about 2 miles NW of the hamlet with good holding ground in firm sand and pebbles.
+This spit has very shallow water on its north side but depths increase steeply on its NW and west sides. - Paulatuk Spit South Daymark is a tripod beacon tower 9 m high, with red daymarks facing north and NW and a radar reflector, 1.5 miles north of the hamlet at the junction of the sandy peninsula and spit.
+Paulatuk Spit North Daymark is a square skeleton beacon tower 6 m high with red daymarks, 0.6 mile NNE of Paulatuk Spit South Daymark, at the end of the spit.

-- Paulatuk and approaches is uneven and persistent strong winds affect the water level.
+Paulatuk (Index No. 6350) is a secondary port in Canadian Tide and Current Tables.
+Volume 4.

+Tidal currents in the harbour are reported to be weak.

+- Ice formation usually occurs in mid October and 127 break-up between July 1 and 15.
+The shoals and sand bars at the entrance of the harbour prevent the heaviest drift ice from entering, consequently the harbour is completely ice-free during the navigation season and usually clear of floating ice a considerable time before the ice leaves Darnley Bay. - The harbour at Paulatuk is a water aerodrome.
+128 - Anchorage is obtainable about 2 miles NW $^{\circ}$ of the hamlet with good holding ground in firm sand and pebbles. - Caution.
+The bottom in the harbour at 130 Paulatuk and approaches is uneven and persistent strong winds affect the water level.
 (See section on tides in Darnley Bay.)
-The channel to the hamlet is shallow, with sharp turns, buoyed each year and used by Northern Transportation Company barges drawing about 0.9 m. - Paulatuk hamlet, population 294 (2006), is at the south end of a sand spit on the west side of the harbour, on a flat area with an elevation of 4 m fronted by a sand beach. - The landing beach for off-loading barges, on the west side of the harbour north of the airstrip, can be identified by oil storage tanks nearby and has deadman anchors. - Paulatuk is connected by satellite telecommunications, including internet access, to other northern communities and to population centres to the south. - The community is supplied by Northern Transportation Limited barge in the summer, and has a gravel airstrip 1219 m long by 30 m wide with scheduled service by Aklak Air 3 days a week. - An aeronautical rotating light is shown from the airstrip. - There is a post office; a 2-man detachment of Royal Canadian Mounted Police (RCMP) provides police and customs services (see "Regulations" in Chapter 1 of ARC 400 and visit: http://www.cbsa-asfc.gc.ca).
-Paulatuk Health Centre, with 2 nurses, offers health and community services
+The channel to the hamlet is shallow, with sharp turns, buoyed each year and used by Northern Transportation Company barges drawing about 0.9 m. - Paulatuk hamlet, population 294 (2006), is at the south end of a sand spit on the west side of the harbour, on a flat area with an elevation of 4 m fronted by a sand beach. - The landing beach for off-loading barges, on the west side of the harbour north of the airstrip, can be identified by oil storage tanks nearby and has deadman anchors. - Paulatuk is connected by satellite telecommunications, including internet access, to other northern communities and to population centres to the south.